No. 2 Construction Battalion: Deployment

 The unit departed from Halifax, Nova Scotia, on board the SS Southland on March 28, 1917 and arrived at Liverpool, England, ten days later.

-Lacking the numbers to make up a battalion (the smallest unit then deployed by army authorities), the unit was reorganized as No. 2 Construction Company in May 1917, and attached to the Canadian Forestry Corps.
+Lacking the numbers to make up a battalion (the smallest unit then deployed by army authorities), the unit was reorganized as No. 2 Construction Company in May 1917, and attached to the Canadian Forestry Corps (CFC).
 By the fall of 1917, the unit was operating in the Jura Mountains of France, headquartered at La Joux.
-It was employed primarily in the production of timber for use by the Allied armies and repairing roads.